 Recommended products

-Matsusada Precision offers a wide range of power supplies suitable for ozone generators, from desktop-sized high-voltage power supplies for convenient testing to modular high-voltage power supplies that can be integrated into ozone generators.
+Matsusada Precision offers a wide range of power supplies optimized for ozone generation.
+Our lineup includes desktop high-voltage units for R&D and testing, as well as modular power supplies designed for seamless integration into OEM ozone generators.